 It is equally possible to remove an entity or all entities of a given type from a Lucene index without the need to physically remove them from the database.
 This operation is named purging and is also done through the FullTextSession.

 Example 6.2.
-Purging a specific instance of an entity from the index tx.commit(); //index is updated at commit time
+Purging a specific instance of an entity from the index

 '''

 FullTextSession fullTextSession = Search.getFullTextSession(session);

 Transaction tx = fullTextSession.beginTransaction();

 for (Customer customer : customers) {

 fullTextSession.purge( Customer.class, customer.getId() );

 }

 '''